Haugan Cruises Terms and Conditions

 HC reserves the right to take photographs, shoot films and use comment cards from any trip and its participants, and may use any such material for promotional and/or commercial purposes.
 The videos or photos that might be used by the passenger for commercial purposes require prior specific authorisation from National Park authorities.
 In force majeure situations such as natural disasters, political matters, passengers or crew disses or death and mechanical failure, HC reserves the right to withdraw a tour either entirely or any part of it, to make alterations as deemed necessary.

 No refund will be given for these modifications and to pass on to tour members any outlays caused by delays or events beyond its control.
 The purchase of an HC service by any client implies the complete acceptance of the all HC Terms and Conditions as detailed above.

 This present agreement shall be governed by Ecuadorian Law and therefore interpreted within the framework of this law.

 In the event of a dispute between the parties as a result of the present agreement, if it has not been resolved amicably between the two parties, both HC and the customer shall be subject to the jurisdiction of the Arbitration Court of the Chamber of Commerce of Quito (CCQ), under the regulations of the Ecuadorian Arbitration Law.

 The rules for the arbitration process shall be as follows: the parties waive ordinary administration of justice and are bound to accept the rulings issued by the Arbitration Court.

-The Arbitration Court shall be comprised of three (3) members.
+The Arbitration Court shall be composed of three (3) members.
 The arbitration process shall be in Spanish and shall be conducted in the Arbitration Center of the CCQ and shall be confidential.